meta-space-org/playnetwork/README.md

 ### Client

 1. Go to: https://playcanvas.com/project/857037/overview/playcanvasclientboilerplate
-2. Fork the project.
+2. Fork the project
-3. Open Editor of forked project.
+3. Open Editor of forked project
-4. Select "Game" scene.
+4. Select "Lobby" scene
+5. Launch the project
+6. Hit "Create Room"
+7. Enjoy

+To join, open another tab with launched game, and use Room ID for joining.

+# Debugging

+You can run server with a debugger: `npm run debug`, then open Chrome, and navigate to `chrome://inspect`, and then click on `Open dedicated DevTools for Node`.

+You can use breakpoints and debug the same way as client side pages.

+### Level Data

+Level (hierarchy) is stored on the server, and is sent to client when it connectes to the room.
+For demo purposes, you can use "Save Level" button while using Launcher, it will load scene hierarchy, and send to server.
+For demo purposes we save it to the file, but database could be a better fit.

+In order to find scene ID:

+1. Go to your project in Editor
+2. Select Scene you want to save
-5. Copy ID from the top of url (e.g. `.../editor/scene/123456` - ID is 123456)
+3. Copy ID from the top of url (e.g. `.../editor/scene/123456` - ID is 123456)
-6. Go to "Lobby" scene.
+4. Go to "Lobby" scene
-7. Select root entity.
+5. Select root entity
-8. On "lobby" script, paste copied ID to "levelId" attribute.
+6. On "lobby" script, paste copied ID to "levelId" attribute
-9. Launch the project.
+7. Launch the project
-10. Hit "Save Level".
+8. Hit "Save Level"
-11. Hit "Create Room"
-12. Enjoy

-To join a room, in connected client room id is accessible from: `LOBBY.roomId`
+### Templates

+It is convenient to use Templates on the server, in order to create complex entities.
+This boilerplate automatically parses and loads templates from `./src/templates` directory.
+You can then access them as normal by ID: `this.app.assets.get(61886320)`.
+And instantiate.

+All templates are sent to the client from the server on load.
+So client can use server hosted templates too.

+In order to get Template JSON file, unfortunately it is not implemented in Editor yet: https://github.com/playcanvas/editor/issues/551
+So we can use Editor API in order to get JSON:

+1. Open Editor
+2. Select single Template asset
+3. Open Dev Tools > Console
+4. Execute in console: `JSON.stringify(editor.call('selector:items')[0].json(), null, 4)`;
+5. Right-click on logged string > Copy string contents
+6. Paste copied JSON into `./src/templates/template.json` - your template file

+Then use that template ID to get it from registry.